Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

-For each site $m$ and projection year $y \in Y_f$, we preserve intra-annual variation in admissions by resampling reference patterns from $Y_h^\nu$.
+For each site $m$ and projection year $y \in Y_f$, we preserve intra-annual variation by resampling patterns from $Y_h^\nu$.
 A reference year $h$ is sampled at random, and its daily admissions $\lambda_{m,h,t}$ are normalized to construct a profile

 We define the projected daily arrivals $\hat{\lambda}_{m,y,t}$ by scaling the normalized profile $p_{m,h,t}$ so that its sum matches the annual admission target $\hat{A}_{m,y}$.
 Therefore,